 The Roman Empire was massive as they kept absorbing economies and culture.
 They were facing the end of the empire.
 The emperors were struggling to even hold themselves together.
 They had to find an enemy in Christianity.
 It wasn’t the worst thing.
 It led to the Church.
 A strengthened resilient and global one.
 We wouldn’t be what we are today without it.

 Don’t lose who you are.
-Of course, you will lose your way but you can refind it.
+Of course, you will lose your way but you can return to the ground of your being.
 The Roman Catholic Church connects me to my past in Chicago and my ethnic Irish and Eastern European neighborhoods I grew up in.
 It’s my roots and my family.
-However, I moved west.
-I’ve lived here in California since 1999.

 Be true to who you are but don’t lose your way.
 Diversity is great but people understand their own tribes best.
 We do.
 My tribes are the Czechs, the Irish and Catholics.